Sneferu: Building projects

+Meidum

 The first of Sneferu's massive undertakings is the Pyramid at Meidum.
 There is some debate among scholars as to Sneferu's claim to the Meidum pyramid, and many credit its origin to King Huni.
 Nonetheless, the pyramid is a remarkable example of the progression of technology and ideology surrounding the king's burial site.
 The immense stone structure serves as physical testimony to the transition from the stepped pyramid structure to that of a "true" pyramid structure.
 Archaeological investigations of the pyramid show that it was first conceived as a seven-stepped structure, built in a similar manner to the Djoser complex at Saqqara.
 Modifications later were made to add another platform, and at an even later stage limestone facing was added to create the smooth, angled finish characteristic of a "true" pyramid.
 Complete with a descending northern passage, two underground chambers, and a burial vault, the pyramid mainly follows the conventions of previous tombs in most aspects other than one: instead of being situated underneath the colossal structure, the burial chamber is built directly within the main body albeit very near ground level.

+Bent pyramid

 The Bent Pyramid, also known as the Rhomboidal or Blunted Pyramid, attests to an even greater increase in architectural innovations.
 As the name suggests, the angle of the inclination changes from 55° to about 43° in the upper levels of the pyramid.
 It is likely that the pyramid initially was not designed to be built this way, but was modified during construction due to unstable accretion layers.
+This took three construction phases to stablize the pyramid.
 As a means of stabilising the structure, the top layers were laid horizontally, marking the abandonment of the step pyramid concept.
 The internal components of the Rhomboidal pyramid have also evolved.
 There are two entrances, one from the north and another from the west.
 The subterranean chambers are much larger, and distinguished by corbel walls and ceilings with more complex diagonal portcullis systems in place.
 J.P Lepre asserts: